lesson 1: FOOD & MINDFUL EATING

 Greens are extremely important for a healthy functioning body.
 Besides all the vital vitamins and minerals they contain, they are full of chlorophyll, which is highly alkalising, which means that it has a high pH level and therefore keeps our body alkaline, which prevents and balances out acidity in our bodies.
 I love everything from spinach (fave smoothie ingredient!) to salads to broccoli to my beloved Swiss Chard, which I grow myself and has fed me over the entire summer!

-Lemons spread so much vitality with their intense yellow color (remember solar plexus anyone??).
+Lemons spread so much vitality with their intense yellow color (remember solar plexus?).
 I usually squeeze 1 whole lemon and drink it with a liter of water.
 Why?
 Because it’s alkalizing.
 Here’s what it means: our body has a pH level of about 7.4pH.
 Stress, junk food, sugar, excessive sports create acidity in the body.
 Lemons are not acidic.
 They actually clear acidity, regulating the natural pH level.
 Get hydrated skin, too!

-reishi and chaga medicinal mushrooms
+reishi and chaga vital mushrooms

 I discovered these mushrooms about two years ago in a beautiful yoga retreat in the Swiss mountains.
 It's basically a powder you can add to your smoothie or hot chocolate.
 These medicinal mushrooms are amongst the highest anti-oxidant plants and have incredible health benefits.
 They're being used to prevent lots of diseases and are highly potent in their effects.
 Reishi is more a yin energy type of plant (calming), while chaga has more yang energy and is more vital and energizing.